mit-han-lab/gan-compression/docs/training_tutorial.md

 Below we show the full pipeline for compressing pix2pix, cycleGAN and GauGAN models. **We provide pre-trained models after each step.
 You could use the pretrained models to skip some steps.** For more training details, please refer to [Appendix 6.1 Complete Pipeline](https://arxiv.org/pdf/2003.08936.pdf) of our paper.

 In fact, several steps including "Train a MobileNet Teacher Model", "Pre-distillation", and "Fine-tuning the Best Model" may be omitted from the whole pipeline.
-Please check [simplified_pipeline.md](./simplified_pipeline.md) for our simplified pipeline.
+Please check [lite_pipeline.md](./lite_pipeline.md) for our lite pipeline (GAN Compression Lite).

 ## Pix2pix Model Compression